-A dance found in the north-western region of Galicia, the Muñeira is an example of the Celtic influence on the local culture in this part of the world.
+A dance found in the north-western region of Galicia, the muiñeira is an example of the Celtic influence on the local culture in this part of the world.
 One of the most obvious parallels with Celtic music is the use of a type of bagpipe known as a gaita to perform the accompanying music.
-There are regionally differing types of Muñeira, such as Muñeira de Chantada or the Muñeira de Ludo.
+There are regional types of muiñeira, including muiñeira de Chantada.

-The Bolero is a type of dance found in both Cuba and Spain – although both have distinct origins.
-The Spanish Bolero is said to have emerged in Spain in the 18th century as a result of the blending of two existing dances, the Sevillana and the Contradanza.
-The dance is of moderate pace and is accompanied by guitar music and castanets, and is usually performed either by a soloist of by a couple.
+The bolero is a type of dance found in both Cuba and Spain – although both have distinct origins.
+The Spanish bolero is said to have emerged in Spain in the 18th century as a result of the blending of two existing dances, the Sevillana and the contradanza.
+The dance is of moderate pace and is accompanied by guitar music and castanets, and is usually performed either by a soloist or by a couple.
 Although the dance has fallen somewhat out of fashion, it remains significant in the history of Spanish dance.

-The Zambra is often qualified as type of Flamenco which emerged from around the city of Granada in Andalusia where it was historically performed at weddings.
-Unlike Flamenco, it is danced barefoot and has many similarities with Arabian belly dancing – with which it shares common ancestry – and the dancer usually reveals her stomach by tying her blouse beneath her chest.
+The zambra is often qualified as a type of flamenco which emerged from around the city of Granada in Andalusia where it was historically performed at weddings.
+Unlike flamenco, it is danced barefoot and has many similarities with Arabian belly dancing – with which it shares common ancestry – and the dancer usually reveals her stomach by tying her blouse beneath her chest.

-Not exclusively a dance, the Zarzuela is more a popular form of lyrical performance featuring song and dance.
+Not exclusively a dance, the zarzuela is more a popular form of lyrical performance featuring song and dance.
 Dating back to the 17th century, the dance was later popularised in the 19th century thanks in part to the work of Francisco Barbieri and the Zarzuela Theatre in Madrid.
-In Catalonia the Zarzuela also became popular and was performed in the Catalan language.
-After falling out of favour during the Spanish Civil war, it was revived during the 1950s and 60s, and continues to be performed in theatres across the country today.
+After falling out of favour during the Spanish Civil War, it was revived during the 1950s and 60s, and continues to be performed in theatres across the country today.